Erbil Iraq Travel Guide

 Hours vary widely.
 Many open for lunch and dinner service, some staying open quite late later in the day, especially in Ankawa.

-Major Islamic Holidays like Eid al-Fitr and Eid-Adha bring widespread closures.
+Major Islamic Holidays like Eid-Fitr and Eid al-Adha bring widespread closures.
 Newroz (Kurdish New Year) on March 21st is a key public holiday.

-Always ask a local calendar for specific public holiday dates to set up your activities and avoid unexpected closures.
+Always consult a local schedule for specific public holiday dates to arrange your activities and avoid unexpected closures.

 Recommendations for respectful interaction and local customs to enrich your travel experience in Erbil.